PetrKryslUCSD/MeshCore.jl/docs/issues-and-ideas.md

 and follow the instructions to install the keys.

 - Vertices is not a topological data structure: pure geometry.
 Therefore it might make sense to separate topology from geometry in the source files.

+- Computing the incidence relations may require derived skeleton meshes.
+Perhaps these should be computed and cached my `skeleton`?